elm/projects/README.md

 This is super free-form.
 Maybe inspiration can come from iPython.

-## Preview Documentation

-A common request from package authors is "How can I see the docs before I publish my package?"
-Like in [this issue](https://github.com/elm-lang/elm-lang.org/issues/169).
-The new package.elm-lang.org site is based on just a few .elm files, each one reading in a bunch of JSON spit out by `elm-doc`.
-It seems plausible to make some sort of Haskell module that can be used as a library and from the command line, so that package.elm-lang.org can use it *and* people can use it.

-I think this project is something that many people would appreciate and it does not seem crazy.

 ## Improve Elm Reactor Navigation Page

 Thanks to @JustusAdam and this repo, [Elm Reactor](http://elm-lang.org/blog/time-travel-made-easy)'s navigation page has undergone a really nice visual overhaul!